thecity/thecity-chipin-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin that allows users to create campaign giving assigned to a registry items using The City.
+A WordPress plugin that allows users to create campaign giving assigned to a registry item using The City.
 The widgets created will automatically update as the funds settle.

 == Description ==

-A WordPress plugin that allows users to create campaign giving assigned to a registry items using The City.
+A WordPress plugin that allows users to create campaign giving assigned to a registry item using The City.
 The widgets created will automatically update as the funds settle.

 == Installation ==